Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

       VM image.
     * (optional) `version` is the image version to use.
 The default is `latest`.
+    * (optional) `native` will convert the platform image to use native Docker container support for Azure Batch, if possible.
+This can potentially lead to faster compute node provisioning and better task management (such as job and task termination while tasks are running), in exchange for some other features that are not available in this mode such as task-level data ingress or task-level data egress that is not bound for Azure Storage Blobs.
+The default is `false`.
   * (required for custom image) `custom_image` defines the custom image to
     use:
     * (required for custom image) `image_uris` defines a list of page blob